Estimated reading time: 2 minutes

 It’s probably safe to say that you’re not going to see #FIFAMeasles2018 trending on Twitter when the World Cup kicks off in Russia on June 14.
 No, social is going to offer up behind-the-scenes glimpses, fans quarrels, and real-time highlights, as well as link you to places where you can own a piece of World Cup history bydollars on, say, the official 2018 the Mexico Home Jersey (100% polyester).

-We are living in a world where social media platforms allow professional athletes to own their own story and fans to broadcast their live game reactions instantaneously.
+We are living in a world where social media platforms allow professional athletes to and fans to broadcast their live game reactions instantaneously.
 But amongst the noisy #FifaWorldCup2018 fanfare, sports journalism continues to be critical to identify the facts, ask the tough questions, and provide context to breaking news out of the Cup.

 Perhaps the most important news reported in the lead-up to the tournament was that the World Health Organization recommended that everyone attending this year’s World Cup receive a Measles vaccination.
 Why?
 This highly infectious and sometimes fatal disease has seen a massive resurgence across Europe, Russia in particular, with more than 800 reported cases this year.